HFA Senior Recognition Ceremony Information for Students

 When you arrive

 Graduating students and faculty will assemble in rooms throughout the building by department.
 Parents and guests should go directly to the gymnasium.
 Signs with that information will be posted throughout the building (look for brightly colored sheets of paper on doors/walls/pillars/windows).

 In these meeting rooms, students will will pick up a card pre-printed with their name, department, and UMass e-mail.
 You may see an example of the card.
 This card serves several purposes:

 1) it identifies you for the faculty member from your department who reads the names of each department’s graduates aloud.
 There is space to provide a phonetic pronunciation of your name to aid the reader if you think that would be helpful.
 Names are generally read by the undergraduate program director or department chair.

 2) it allows the professional photographers to match their photos to your name.
-Be sure to fill in the information request on the card's reverse side you which includes an alternate e-mail address.
+Be sure to fill in the information requested on the card's reverse side including an alternate e-mail address.
 Remove and keep the lower portion of the card so you have the information you need to contact Ultimate Exposures, Inc.

 At the ceremony

 Graduates will be directed to line up, by department, in the hallways beginning at 1:00 p.m. for the 1:30 p.m. procession into the gymnasium where the ceremony will take place.
 Faculty members will lead each department/program to their seats.
 Note that graduates are not asked to line up in alphabetical or any other particular order.
 Once everyone is seated, the dean will speak briefly before commemorative medal distribution begins. (this diagram illustrates the steps outlined below)